SimonBnt/VaeVictis_game/Readme.md

 <h3>🛡 Parry & Riposte</h3>

 Remember: you’re human.
-It only takes a few hits from an <span style="font-weight: bold">Ogre</span> to end you.
+It only takes a few hits from an Ogre to end you.
 Time your parries carefully to avoid a quick death.
 If you successfully parry, you’ll be able to riposte with an attack — and if you follow it up with the right technique at the right moment, you can instantly chain into a combo without waiting for your hero to be “ready to attack.”

 I’ll let you discover the rest on your own.

-<h3 style="border-bottom: solid 1px">🎯 Objectives, Quests & Bounties 🎯</h3>
+<h2 style="border-bottom: solid 1px">🎯 Objectives, Quests & Bounties 🎯</h2>

 <h3>🎯 Objective: </h3>

-<p style="font-weight: bold">Survive your expedition.</p>
+Survive your expedition.
 Why be a monster hunter when your life hangs by a thread, even against the “weakest” enemies?
 Simple — it’s a job like any other.
 Besides, it’s what you’re best at.
 Just… try not to get crushed, shredded, devoured, burned, drained, dismembered, or dissolved.
 You’ll be fine.